alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 From 2014 to now, there has been an exponential increase in the number of both citations.

 We then looked at the citations by council district.
 In every council district there were more citations given for trash accumulation than bulk trash.
-District 13 had the highest number of both trash accumulation and bulk trash citations, whereas district 11 had the lowest number of both citations.
+District 13 had the highest number of both trash accumulation and bulk trash citations, whereas District 11 had the lowest number of both citations.

-Then we did the same with the different neighborhoods and compiled a list of which neighborhoods have the greatest total citations in the two categories
+Then we did the same with the different neighborhoods and compiled a list of which neighborhoods have the greatest total citations in the two categories.

 PART 2: After analyzing these two datasets, we wanted to better understand the relationship between the two.
 We analyzed both citation + 311 data on an annual level, and found that there were much higher reporting over the years compared to citations.
 Both were exponentially increasing over the years as well.